[Translated from the French original]

 The General Assembly shall take place each year on a date fixed by the Committee.
 Only active members, and associate members without the right to vote, may take part in ordinary and extraordinary General Assemblies.
 The General Assembly shall receive the report of the Committee on the activities undertaken in the previous year, as well as reports from the treasurer and the auditors.

-Every two years, the General Assembly shall elect the president and eight other members of the Committee as well as the auditors.
-It shall also elect three members to act as replacements for any vacancy that may occur on the Committee.
+Every two years, the General Assembly shall elect the president and six other members of the Committee as well as the auditors.
+It shall also elect five members to act as replacements for any vacancy that may occur on the Committee.
 The Committee shall decide for itself the allocation of tasks, acting on a proposal from the president.
 Functions may not be cumulated.
 If the presidency becomes vacant, the vice-president shall assume those functions until the General Assembly, which shall elect the Committee as normal.
 The Committee shall not include more than three members with the same nationality.
 In the case of a larger number of candidates from the same country, the three with the largest number of votes shall be elected.

 Unless the present statutes provide otherwise, all decisions of the General Assembly shall be taken by simple majority.
 If a secret ballot is requested, even by a single member, it shall be obligatory.